wemmm/reactulator/README.md

-# reactulator
+## A react.js calculator

-A react.js calculator
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).